afunnydev/tinysociety/content/articles/2018-11-30-tiny-house-laws-in-the-united-stats.md

 ---
-title: Tiny House Laws in the United States
+title: Tiny House Laws in the United States;
 description: >-
   Go to guide for understanding how tiny house-friendly is any particular state in the USA.
 We update this guide frequently with new regulations and codes.